aulunax/OsuDatabaseViewer/README.md

 - Better config validation maybe?
 - Tweek column sizes of scores list
 - Tweek sizes and behavior of all components on MainWindow

+### Kinda done, but maybe some improvements?:
+- Filtering scores just like in osu! search (mostly done)